CeusMedia/HydrogenModules/src/Resource/Forms/README.md

 ## Transfers

-Received form data can be transfered to other targets.
-For example to an API of a online-served CRM tool.
+Received form data can be transferred to other targets.
+For example to an API of an online-served CRM tool.
 You can add one or more transfers to every form.

 ### Target

-A target is a data consuming service to which data can be sent using an local binding to this target.
+A target is a data consuming service to which data can be sent using a local binding to this target.
 So, for every target to be used an individual client implementation matching the consuming service interface needs to be installed.

 Some targets may have a sandbox environment for testing next to the productional environment.